qmachine/qmachine/docs/ruby.rst

 A client for Ruby is under development.
 Basic low-level functions are now available in the stable release, but no effort has been made to leverage any of Ruby's language-level concurrency features.
-It is possible to use the current functions in a Ruby program to submit jobs to be executed by volunter compute nodes, but it is not yet convenient.
+It is possible to use the current functions in a Ruby program to submit jobs to be executed by volunteer compute nodes, but it is not yet convenient.